wmo-im/wis2box/docs/source/running/data-mappings.rst

 Data mappings
 =============

-Once a topic hierachy is define, it needs to be defined in the wis2box data mappings configuration.  wis2box provides a default data mapping:
+Once a topic hierachy is defined, it needs to be included in the wis2box data mappings configuration.  wis2box provides a default data mapping:

 .. literalinclude:: ../../../wis2node/resources/data-mappings.yml